SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Solar energy is among the popular choices with its clean and infinite energy source.
-Solar power systems and solar panels are appearing on the roofs of more and more houses these days as homeowners are increasingly looking for ways to save money and reduce their carbon footprint.
+Solar energy is among the most popular choices with its clean and infinite energy source.
+Solar power systems and solar panels are appearing on the roofs of more and more houses these days, as homeowners are increasingly looking for ways to save money and reduce their carbon footprint.

-How do Solar Panels work?
+How do solar panels work?

-Sunlight is composed of tiny packets of energy called photons that can be captured by photovoltaic solar panels and knock electrons off the atoms, producing an electric field.
-From these panels, conductors can be attached to let the electric field flow from a negative to a positive side, creating a current that produces electricity.
+Sunlight is composed of tiny packets of energy called photons.
+Photons can be captured by photovoltaic solar panels and knock electrons off the atoms, producing an electric field.
+From these panels, conductors can be attached to let the electric field flow from a negative to a positive side.
+That creates a current that produces electricity.

 Imagine that tiny, energy-producing process happening on your rooftop.
 Since sunlight is an infinite source, you can independently produce your own energy to power your home without tapping into the main energy grids.
 Think of the money you can save from that.

-If you’re in the United States, solar panels will be installed on a south-facing roof where they’ll get the most sunlight.
+If you’re in the United States, solar panels will be installed on a south-facing roof.
+That’s where they’ll get the most sunlight.
 Otherwise, you can install them on south-facing walls or lay out solar panels on a wide, empty yard, turning it into a mini solar farm.